 The instructor is responsible for assigning grades.
 Grades are based on academic performance, class participation and attendance.
 Academic dishonesty will not be tolerated.
 An instructor may lower a grade based on academic dishonesty or other forms of student misconduct.
 Academic dishonesty or other forms of student misconduct may also be referred to the Vice President for Learning and Student Services for further action.
-(See Student Academic Code of Conduct, Procedure 2601, on page 201) Grade changes can be made by the instructor with approval of the Dean and/or the Vice President for Learning and Student Services.
+(See Student Academic Code of Conduct, Procedure 2601, on page 199) Grade changes can be made by the instructor with approval of the Dean and/or the Vice President for Learning and Student Services.
 Changes must be submitted within one semester from the end of the semester in which the grade was awarded.
-After that time, the student, including those who disagree with the grade assignment, must follow the Appeal of Grade process.
+Any appeal must be initiated no later than five (5) weeks from the start of the semester immediately following the awarding of a grade.
+(A summer session does not constitute a "semester").